Molagg92/CapstonePage/README.md

 `7:30 am` : Started working on the component tree. or Schema map i think its called.

 `8:10 am` : stillworking on the map. im not sure exactly how i want this to look

+`8:50 am` : the map still needs work, but I need breakfast now.
+I will return to this at a later time